anubiann00b/BookList/README.md

 This is a community curated list of books to read.
 Feel free to add your own books and submit a pull request!

+TODO:
+ * Move authorless books to the table.
+ * Move authors with only 1 or 2 books into the table.

 Author | Book
 --- | ---
 John Gunther | Taken at the Flood